xpcodes321/xpcodes321/README.md

-- 👋 Hi, I’m @xpcodes321
+- 👋 Hi, I’m @xpcodes321.
+I am a fairly new student in the world of coding and tech.
-- 👀 I’m interested in ...  building my knowledge and career.
+- 👀 I’m interested in ...  developing my skills and knowledge.
-- 🌱 I’m currently learning ... python, java, javascript, SQL, RUBI, CSS and more.
+- 🌱 I’m currently learning ... python and javascript and more.
-- 💞️ I’m looking to collaborate on ... any projects that are beginner friendly or with a team that's willing to teach and is helpful.
+- 💞️ I’m looking to collaborate on ... any projects that are beginner friendly or with a team that's willing to teach a new beginner like me.
 - 📫 How to reach me ...xpcodes321@gmail.com

 <!---